 Modify the data according to the test requirements.
 This includes water dispensing mode, water volume, unit, equilibrium time, and hot plate temperature.
 It also includes wind speed, etc. In automatic mode, water is dispensed according to the set value.
 In manual mode, water is injected manually.
 The volume is controlled by the operator.

-5. Select the number of samples to be tested in order to complete the whole set of tests.
+5. Select the number of samples to be tested to complete the whole set of tests.

 6. Click “Run” to start the test.